Meaning of Accounting Information

 Based on Judgments and Interpretations

 The basis of accounting information is the judgment, estimates, and interpretations of the managers many times.
 Hence, it can be vulnerable, full of bias, and not always accurate.
 For example, if a product comes with a replacement guarantee of five years, how and when should the manager recognize a profit?
-Recording of sale and profit may have been done in the current accounting period.
+Recording of sales and profit may have been done in the current accounting period.
 But it may come back as a return after some time.
 Therefore, it may be a loss for the company eventually after booking the profit for the same.